-Recently, observations of Alcator C-Mod plasmas have discovered that plasma heating by the fast-wave, minority-ion-cyclotron process can cause an appreciable co-current toroidal rotation to develop in the vicinity of the magnetic axis, even though the heating method provides negligible angular momentum [10-12] Alcator C-Mod observations have further established that the central rotation velocity increases roughly linearly with the plasma energy content and that the rotation is strongly peaked toward the plasma center when the ion-cyclotron resonance is close to the magnetic axis.
+Alcator C-Mod observations^{1,2,13,14} have further established that the central rotation velocity increases roughly linearly with the plasma energy content and that the rotation is strongly peaked toward the plasma center when the ion-cyclotron resonance is close to the magnetic axis.
 The rotation profile broadens as the cyclotron resonant surface moves to larger minor radius.
-The sense of rotation is co-current when the ion-cyclotron resonance lies on the low-field-side of the magnetic axis.
-The co-current rotation reported in ohmically-heated Alcator C-Mod plasmas [13] lies outside the scope of this work but could possibly be understood in terms of a modification of the no-slip boundary condition introduced below.
+The sense of rotation is co-current regardless of the location of the resonant surface with respect the magnetic axis, unless an internal transport barrier develops13.
+The co-current rotation reported14 in ohmically-heated Alcator C-Mod plasmas lies outside the scope of this work but could possibly be understood in terms of a modification of the no-slip boundary condition introduced below.

-How can a plasma develop an angular momentum content when none is supplied ?
-This paper proposes and evaluates a mechanism which resolves the apparent conflict.
+This article proposes and evaluates a mechanism for core plasma rotation to develop in response to minority ion-cyclotron heating.
 The argument has two parts.
 First, it is assumed that angular momentum transport is governed by a diffusion equation that has a no-slip boundary condition at the separatrix and a torque density source term as discused below.
-If the torque-density source term has two separated regions, one with positive and the other with negative torque density, but is constrained to have zero volume-integrated torque, then the solution of the angular momentum diffusion equation will yield a finite central rotation rate The physics picture is that angular momentum generated in the outer part of the plasma diffuses to the surface and is lost faster than that supplied to the inner part.
+If the torque-density source term has two separated regions, one with positive and the other with negative torque density, but is constrained to have zero volume-integrated torque, then the solution of the angular momentum diffusion equation will yield a finite central rotation rate.
+The physics picture is that angular momentum generated in the outer part of the plasma diffuses to the surface and is lost faster than that supplied to the inner part.

 The second part of the argument rests on an evaluation of the torque density applied to the bulk plasma arising from the slowing down of ions accelerated by the minority-ioncyclotron process.
-The cyclotron acceleration process itself introduces no angular momentum.
+The cyclotron acceleration process itself introduces no angular momentum and leaves each particle's canonical angular momentum unchanged as well.
 The motivating physics picture is that, as a result of finite banana widths and collisions, a fast ion which is born on an initial magnetic surface will slow down and return to the bulk plasma over a distribution of magnetic surfaces.
-This constitutes a radial current in the fast particles.A neutralizing radial current then flows in the bulk plasma which produces a $j_r B{\theta} R$ torque density.
-This is just the separated region of torque density needed to drive rotation.
-However this simple picture must be augmented by collisional transfer of mechanical angular momentum from the fast particles to the bulk plasma, which is of the same magnitude as the $j{\rm F}B{\theta}R$ torque density.
+This constitutes localized radial currents in the fast particles.
+Neutralizing radial currents then flow in the bulk plasma and produce $j_rB\theta R$ torque densities -- just the separated regions of torque density needed to drive rotation.
+However this simple picture must be augmented by collisional transfer of mechanical angular momentum from the fast particles to the bulk plasma, which is of the same magnitude as the $j_rB\theta R$ torque density.
 Thus a precise calculation of all sources of torque density that rigorously accounts for angular momentum is required to determine whether torque density will be applied to the bulk plasma and to determine its sense.
-The Monte-Carlo code ORBIT [14, 15] has been modified to rigorously acount for collisional momentum exchange between energetic particles and a bulk plasma as well as providing for stochastic energization by perpendicular energy diffusion.
-The present work differs from previous theoretical models [16] in its rigorous accounting of angular momentum, the role of radial currents associated with energetic-ion banana diffusion, and the use of a diffusive transport equation to describe plasma response to torques.
+The Monte-Carlo code ORBIT 15,16 has been modified to rigorously account for collisional momentum exchange between energetic particles and a bulk plasma as well as providing for stochastic energization by perpendicular energy diffusion.

+The present work differs from previous theoretical models^{17,18} in its rigorous accounting of angular momentum including all collisional transfer between the energetic and bulk plasma species, the role of radial currents associated with energetic-ion banana diffusion, and the use of a diffusive transport equation to describe plasma response to torques.
+As a result, profiles of rotation rate versus minor radius are available.
+Plasmas with direct momentum input by orbit loss or electrode radial currents rotate as a consquence of finite net applied torque.